nextcloud/all-in-one/migration.md

 1. Migrate the files and the database which is much more complicated

 ### Migrate only the files
-**Please note**: If you used groupfolders before, you will need to restore the database, as well!
+**Please note**: If you used groupfolders or encrypted your files before, you will need to restore the database, as well!

 The procedure for migrating only the files works like this:
 1. Take a backup of your former instance (especially from your datadirectory)